AntonioTorres23/OpenGL_Notes/PBR Theory.md

 ![[Pasted image 20251209132934.png]]

 The radiant flux measures the total area of this function of different wavelengths.
-Directly taking this measure of wavelengths as input is slightly impractical so we often make the simplification of representing radiant flux, not as a function of varying wavelength strenggths, but as a ligght color triplety
+Directly taking this measure of wavelengths as input is slightly impractical so we often make the simplification of representing radiant flux, not as a function of varying wavelength strengths, but as a light color triplet encoded as RGB (or as we'd commonly call it: light color).